domsson/fakesteak/README.md

 as possible.
 For simplicities sake, however, there will be no Japanese characters.

 `fakesteak` has no external dependencies (it works without ncurses), but instead uses some non portable code instead.
-There aren't too many options available, but by tweaking some of the `#defines` at the top of the file, customization is quite easily possible.
+There are a couple of command line options available, and by tweaking some of the `#defines` at the top of the file, further customization is quite easily possible.

 I've written this on and for Linux.
 Everything seems to be working well using urxvt, xterm, lxterm or uxterm.
 Other OS and terminals have not yet been tested.